Verve Forecast Records: History

-Schoenbaum left in 1969, and Verve Forecast was closed by its parent company, MGM, in 1970.
-After PolyGram bought MGM, the Verve Forecast catalog was incorporated into Polydor.
+Schoenbaum left in 1969 and Verve Forecast was closed by its parent company, MGM, in 1970.
+After PolyGram bought MGM Records, the Verve Forecast catalog (as well as the entire MGM Records catalog) was incorporated into Polydor.
 The label was revived in the 1990s for smooth jazz releases by Chris Botti, Jeff Lorber, and Will Downing.
-When PolyGram merged with Universal, the imprint was deactivated and its roster was transferred to GRP.
-In 2004, Verve Forecast was revived again to replace Blue Thumb to handle acts outside of jazz.
+When PolyGram merged with MCA Records to become Universal, the imprint was deactivated and its roster was transferred to GRP.
+In 2004, Verve Forecast was revived again to replace Blue Thumb Records to handle acts outside of jazz.

 Roster

-Verve Forecast signed pop, rock, folk, and blues musicians such as The Blues Project, Caravan, James Cotton, Friend & Lover, Tim Hardin, Richie Havens, The Hombres, John Lee Hooker, Lightnin' Hopkins, Janis Ian, Jim and Jean, Lead Belly, Bob Lind, The New Lost City Ramblers, Laura Nyro, Odetta, Street, and Dave Van Ronk.
+Verve Forecast signed pop, rock, folk, and blues musicians including The Blues Project, Caravan, James Cotton, Friend & Lover, Tim Hardin, Richie Havens, The Hombres, John Lee Hooker, Lightnin' Hopkins, Janis Ian, Jim and Jean, Lead Belly, Bob Lind, The New Lost City Ramblers, Laura Nyro, Odetta, Street, and Dave Van Ronk.

-After 2004, the label included Blues Traveler, Jamie Cullum, Dion, Jesse Harris, Katharine McPhee, Mandy Moore, Susan Tedeschi, Teddy Thompson, and Lizz Wright.
+After 2004, Blues Traveler, Jamie Cullum, Dion, Jesse Harris, Katharine McPhee, Mandy Moore, Susan Tedeschi, Teddy Thompson, and Lizz Wright are on the label.